jasongoodwin/topics/README.md

 This project was built to get me back into rust as it's been a few months.
 It has some notes on rust usage hard won from a lot of days and nights building.
 I've done some cool things with rust like build a distributed backend for Indradb.
-It has a steep initial learning curve but it's become my favorite language.
+Rust has a steep initial learning curve but it's become my favorite language.

 I'm still iterating on this and covering it with more testing but it's coming along.